 Beginning the adoption process can seem daunting for would-be parents.
 There are so many questions and uncertainties.
-Adoption social workers with The Village and Lutheran Social Services of North Dakota are a wealth of information.
+Adoption social workers with The Village Family Service Center are a wealth of information.
 Here, they've answered some of the most common questions about adoption.

 What are the different types of adoptions?

 What kind of children are available to adopt?

 We specialize in placing US-born infants birth to 2 years of age from diverse backgrounds, and children of all ages from other countries.

 For those family members who are seeking to legally adopt a grandchild, niece, or nephew, North Dakota laws allow you to do so without the use of a licensed child-placing agency.
 More distant relative adoption, or adoption of a non-relative, requires a child placing agency to assist you in completing the pre-adoption assessment process and post placement visits.

 Yes, there are opportunities for single individuals to adopt.
 Birth parents often have specific feelings and preferences about whether they wish for their birth child to be raised by a single parent.

 Couples will be married for a minimum of two years prior to the beginning of the adoption assessment.